Qumulo/QumuloAlerts/Docs/QumuloAlerts_config.md

    - `category` - Either `Alarms`, `Alerts`, or `Informational`
    - `subcategory` - An array of plugins to run against the cluster
    - `enabled` - True or False.
-Should the category and all of its subcategories (or plugins) be executed.
+Should This monitor category and all of its subcategories be executed.
    - `frequency` [OPTIONAL] - A specific frequency of either seconds or minutes for this subcategory of plugins to run

 Let's look at an specific configuration for a cluster and its plugins.